 The Public Art Collection

-The Public Art Collection is made up of 50 permanent public artworks found throughout Nashville/Davidson County.
-It includes artworks found in libraries, community centers, parks and within the transportation infrastructure.
+The Public Art Collection is made up of over 80 permanent public artworks found throughout Nashville/Davidson County.
+It includes artworks found in the courthouse, libraries, community centers, parks and within the transportation infrastructure.
 Learn more about the Collection on your mobile device via our mobile site ExploreNashvilleArt.com.